omastore/react-typesafe-translations/README.md

 - **Function-based Interpolation** — Type-safe translation functions
 - **Configurable Locale Rules** — Mark some languages as required, others as optional
 - **No ICU Black Magic** — Formatting and logic are handled in code, not strings
+- **No External Dependencies** — Pure TypeScript and React, no extra libraries
+- **Small Bundle Size** — Minimal impact on your app's size
+- **No missing translations** — Ensures all required languages have translations defined

 ---